-For supermarket chain Albert Heijn he went looking for the latest trends and spotted mealworm pancakes and crickets in chocodip.
+For supermarket chain Albert Heijn he looked for the latest trends and spotted mealworm pancakes and crickets in choco dip.
 He also created luxury vegetarian burgers and presented one of these - made from beetroot - in a youth program on obesity.
-Selfmade cook, designer, food stylist, trend spotter, presenter & moderator and caterer, Naresh Ramdjas is at home in many markets.
-As long as it comes to cooking and good food, and with interesting, new recipes.
+Selfmade cook, designer, food stylist, trend spotter, presenter & moderator and caterer Naresh Ramdjas is at home in many markets.
+As long as it comes to cooking, good food, and interesting, new recipes.

 Drawings of cars

 Designer of cars, cook or actor.
 These are the three favorite professions of the young Naresh Ramdjas (1989).
-His father is in favour of the first one.
+His father is in favor of the first one.
 Armed with a handful of drawings of cars, he applies for the Design Academy Eindhoven (DAE), but that leads to a rejection.
-After a year of Industrial Product Design at Windesheim in Zwolle, the creative talent tickles again and he is yet accepted in Eindhoven.
+After a year of Industrial Product Design at Windesheim in Zwolle, the creative talent tickles again, and he is accepted in Eindhoven.